 How a Mistaken Signup Can Affect Your NPS

 Most of the time, mistaken customers will quietly and politely cancel their subscription to your SaaS product.
-However, if you use Net Promoter Score software to track customer sentiment and collect feedback, mistaken signups can be something of a liability, as well as a source of confusion when it comes to calculating your actual NPS.
+However, if you use Net Promoter Score software to track customer sentiment and collect feedback, mistaken signups can be something of a liability, as well as a source of confusion when it comes to calculating your NPS.

 When mistaken customers receive and respond to your NPS survey, the feedback they leave tends to be negative.
 In short, they’re Detractors, even though they likely never invested their time into truly using your product in the way it’s intended.

 As such, their feedback can feel almost like an anchor that artificially weighs down your Net Promoter Score.

 No one likes receiving a review that feels unfair, and no reviewer that doesn’t truly use your product can provide an honest appraisal.
 But is their feedback still valuable, and should you keep their score in your NPS calculations?

 We think so, albeit with one caveat (which we’ll cover a little later).